Get Help Today(877) 648-4288

 Many people won’t realize they’ve developed an addiction until their prescription runs out.
 At that time, they feel the symptoms of withdrawal.
 Since Dexedrine is a long-term prescription, the person using it could rationalize that they don’t have a problem if they have a prescription.
 However, if you notice that a loved one is consistently running out of their prescription and have to go a few days, or even weeks before acquiring more, this could mean they’ve become addicted to their medication.

 If you use Dexedrine, or any stimulant, and believe that you are in the beginning stages of addiction, try talking to your doctor.
 If you are afraid that you’ve already developed an addiction, or don’t know how to talk to someone, try reaching out to a dedicated treatment provider.
-They are here to answer your questions comprehensively and discretely.
+They are here to answer your questions about treatment and rehab.

 What are you struggling with?